top of page

 You can get in touch via email using info@elliotdallentrust.org .

-Please note that the Elliot Dallen Trust will make grants to UK registered charities whose charitable purpose(s) match the objects of the Elliot Dallen Trust, as outlined within the Trust Deed.
+Please note that the Elliot Dallen Trust will make grants to UK registered charities whose charitable purpose(s) match the aims of the Elliot Dallen Trust, as outlined within the Trust Deed.
 As a small charity with limited resources, the trustees will carry out their own research in order to select suitable charities.
 Unfortunately we are not able to consider unsolicited applications from charities for funding.

 Reporting

 One of the benefits of being a registered charity is that we can claim Gift Aid from HMRC.
-So if you are a basic taxpayer and make a donation to the Elliot Dallen Trust, we can claim back an extra 25p for every £1 you donate, if the Gift Aid box is selected.
+So if you are a UK taxpayer and make a donation to the Elliot Dallen Trust, we can claim back an extra 25p for every £1 you donate, if the Gift Aid box is selected.
 Any donation you make is increased by 25%, at no extra cost to yourself.

 bottom of page